tinusaur/guides/docs/tinusaur-board-2-assembling/Before-you-begin.md

-Assimbling the printed socket board (PCB) is a task that usually takes about an hour and a half to perform.
+Assembling the printed socket board (PCB) is a task that usually takes about an hour and a half to perform.